-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+WASHINGTON, D.C.
 20549

+FORM 10-Q
-FORM 10-Q (Mark One) x QUARTERLY REPORT UNDER SECTION 1 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2010 " TRANSITION REPORT UNDER SECTION 1 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to - Commission File Number 001-12885 (E ALPHA-EN CORPORATION xact Name of Registrant as Specified in Its Charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 95-4622429 (I.R.S.
-Employer Identification No.) 120 White Plains Road, Tarrytown, New York (Address of Principal Executive Offices) 10591 (Zip Code) (Re (914) 631-5265 egistrant's Telephone Number, Including Area Code) (Former Name, Fo rmer Address and Former Fiscal Year, if Changed Since La ast Report) Indicate by check mark whether the registrant (1) filed all r such shorter period that the registrant was required to fi Indicate by check mark whether the registrant has submitted submitted and posted pursuant to Rule 405 of Regulation Swas required to submit and post such files).
-Yes "No" T (§ 232.405 of this chapter) during the preceding 12 mon Indicate by check mark whether the registrant is a large acc of "large accelerated filer," "accelerated filer" and "smaller" Large Accelerated Filer o Accelerated Filer o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes "No x

-As of May 24, 2010, there were 25,821,030 shares of the issuer's common stock outstanding.
+(Mark One) x QUARTERLY REPORT UNDER SECTION 13 (OR 15(d) OF THE SECURITIES EXCHANGE ACT C DF 1934 For the quarterly period ended September 30, 2 2010 " TRANSITION REPORT UNDER SECTION 13 (OR 15(d) OF THE SECURITIES EXCHANGE ACT C DF 1934 For the transition period from to Commission File Number 001-12885 ALPHA-EN CORPORATION (Exact Name of Registrant as Specified in Its Charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 95-4622429 (I.R.S.
+Employer Identification No.) 120 White Plains Road, Tarrytown, New York (Address of Principal Executive Offices) (914) 631-5265 Registrant's Telephone Number, Including Area Code) l reports required to be filed by Section 13 or 15(d) of the file such reports), and (2) has been subject to such filing ted electronically and posted on its corporate Web site, if a S-T (§ 232.405 of this chapter) during the preceding 12 m in (not required) ccelerated filer, an accelerated filer, a non-accelerated file er reporting company" in Rule 12b-2 of the Exchange Act Large Accelerated Filer o Accelerated Filer o Non-accelerated Filer o Smaller Reporting Company x Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Exchange Act).
+Yes " No x As of November 12, 2010, there were 27,821,030 shares of the issuer's common stock outstanding.